Executive Council of the Northern Cape: Second term: 2024–present

 On 27 June 2024, following the 2024 general election, Saul named his executive council for his second term as premier.
 Saul reduced the number of portfolios from ten to seven, while keeping the ten departments.
 Saul recreated the formerly standalone Transport, Safety and Liaison and Sports, Arts and Culture portfolios during a cabinet reshuffle in January 2025.
+Saul reshuffled his executive in January 2026 again following the resignation of Maruping Lekwene.
+Roads and Public Works MEC Fufe Makatong resigned from office on 31 July 2026.
+On 14 August 2026, Saul officially accepted Makatong's resignation and conducted a reshuffle of his executive council.